ssg/streetcoder/README.md

 # requirements

-Almost all projects target .NET 6.
+Almost all projects target the latest .NET LTS release.
 They targeted .NET 5 originally, but .NET 5 support ended in early 2022.
-With .NET 6 support, you can build the projects using current tools with as little installation work and warnings as possible.
+With this upgrade, you can build the projects using current tools with as little installation work and warnings as possible.
 The source code is still in parity with the book.
 I plan on maintaining this repository as easily buildable as possible for readers.

+I also added a new "modern" branch to adopt newer coding conventions like nullable references, primary constructors, records and so forth.
+Don't hesitate to check that out to see how things are done on a newer version of .NET and C#.

 One project requires .NET Framework 4.8 which was required for the migration example.
 You can open `streetcoder-nowin.slnf` solution filter to filter it out instead of the main